ntop/n2n/README.md

 The header which contains some metadata like the virtual MAC address of the edge nodes, their IP address and the community name optionally can be encrypted applying `-H` on the edges.

+## Routing the Traffic

+Reaching a remote network or tunneling all the internet traffic via n2n are two common tasks which require a proper routing setup. n2n supports routing needs providing options for packet forwarding (`-r`) including broadcasts (`-E`) as well as temporarily modifying the routing table (`n`).
+Details can be found in the [Routing.md](doc/Routing.md) document.

+## IPv6 Support

+n2n can tunnel IPv6 traffic into the virtual network but does not support IPv6 for edge-to-supernode communication yet.

+Check out [IPv6.md](https://github.com/ntop/n2n/blob/dev/doc/IPv6.md) for more information.

 ## Contribution